- Chinese Name: 國立台灣戲曲中心

 To promote traditional Chinese performance arts through public engagement, the center also offers a series of events including film screenings, creative markets, tutorial sessions, and workshops for Taiwanese and foreigners to learn about cultural aspects such as the four arts of the Chinese scholar, tea culture, and traditional opera.

-Upon its grand opening in October 2017, the center will become the host venue of international art festivals such as the Taiwan Festival of Xi-qu Arts, Taiwan International Music Festival, Taiwan Festival of Chinese Music, and Asia-Pacific Traditional Arts Festival.
+The center will also become the host venue of international art festivals such as the Taiwan Festival of Xi-qu Arts, Taiwan International Music Festival, Taiwan Festival of Chinese Music, and Asia-Pacific Traditional Arts Festival.
 The latter festival features themes encompassing acoustic music, contemporary music, cross-disciplinary music, musicals, traditional operas, puppet shows, and cultural dances.